 When reduced performance or an increase in back-pressure are noted, the column should be cleaned.
-Before cleaning, strip off the Ni2+ ions using the recommended procedure (see Section 8 Regenerating the medium, on page 19).
+Before cleaning, strip off the Ni2+ ions using the recommended procedure (see Section 8 Regenerating the medium, on page 22).
 Use reversed flow direction for cleaning.

-After cleaning, store in 20% ethanol or recharge with Ni^{2+} prior to storage in ethanol.
+After cleaning, store in 20% ethanol or recharge with $\mathrm{Ni}^{2+}$ prior to storage in ethanol.

-The Ni2+ stripped column can be cleaned by the following protocols:
+The Ni2+ stripped column can be cleaned by the following methods: